nehaljwani/team.exiv2.org/book/IMaEA.md

 <center>![open-source-cartoon.png](open-source-cartoon.png)</center>

 This topic deserves a book in its own right.
 It's easy to think of an Open Source Project as some code.
 It's not.
 The code is a major part of the project, however probably only 50% of the effort goes into code.
-We have many stakeholders in a project including: users, security, distros, and competitors.
+We have many stakeholders in a project including: contributors, users, security, distros, and competitors.
 The project needs documentation, build, test, bug reporting and many other elements.

 You may have seen the sketch in "The Life of Brian" called "What have the Romans Ever Done for Us?".
 It begins with John Cleese asking the question and somebody replies "The aqueduct?".
 Within one minute they list lots of stuff including Water Supply, Roads, Schools, Sanitation, Police, Laws, Medicine, Wine and Public Health.
 It's much the same with Open Source.
 Of course we have C++ code, however we also have Build, Test, Platform Support, Documentation, User Support, Security, Release Engineering, Localisation and other matters that require time and attention.